ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### CURRENT_DB

-This indicates the ping-pong number of the stable checkpoint image file.
+This indicates the ping pong number of the stable checkpoint image file.

 ### V\$MEM_TABLESPACES